khaingsmon1/hello/README.md

 This is the repo I made for the github introductory assignment for Psych 251.
-The purpose of this assignment is for me to learn how to create a repo, make changes, and push changes.
+The purpose of this assignment is for me to learn how to create a repo, make changes, and push changes. g